-There are several advantages to deferred annuities including: Required Minimum Distribution reductions, lower taxes, additional time for tax-deferred growth, future income streams and simplicity.
+There are several advantages to deferred annuities including Required Minimum Distribution reductions, lower taxes, additional time for tax-deferred growth, future income streams, and simplicity.

 More people are working past their 60’s and into their 70’s.
 It’s beneficial for some to postpone taxable RMDs until they are needed.
 This allows for additional time to grow your investment and a guaranteed income past your working years.

 A QLAC is a type of deferred income annuity, but not all deferred income annuities are QLACs.
 Many deferred annuities will not meet the specifications required by the IRS to be a Qualified Longevity Annuity Contract.
 The IRS says these parameters must be met for a policy to qualify:

-Single life annuities offer the largest payouts.
+Single-life annuities offer the largest payouts.
 If you’re concerned about your beneficiaries inheritance, then establishing a cash refund is prudent.
 If you pass away before your income stream has begun, the accumulated value (principal & growth) goes to your named beneficiaries.